Call:

 Review Internal Links Quarterly

-A quarterly internal link audit helps you:
+Furthermore, conducting a quarterly internal link audit is highly recommended.
+This process helps you:

-- spot orphan pages
+• Spot orphan pages

-- identify weak anchors
+• Identify weak anchors

-- support new pages
+• Support new pages

-- rebalance authority flow
+• Rebalance authority flow

 Make Internal Linking Part of Publishing

-Every time a page goes live, ask:
+Finally, internal linking should be part of your publishing workflow—not an afterthought.
+Every time a new page goes live, ask:

-- What hub does this belong to?
+• What hub does this belong to?

-- Which pillar page should it support?
+• Which pillar page should it support?

-- Which service page should it help strengthen?
+• Which service page should it help strengthen?

-- Which existing pages should link to it?
+• Which existing pages should link to it?

 Internal and External Linking Suggestions to Place Naturally in the Blog